In A Modal Tone

 Pete Rugolo And Orchestra

-Terrific program from the creative Rugolo.
-Going out on a limb, Rugolo varies the approaches/moods to engage you throughout this well-paced set.
+Terrific project from the creative Pete Rugolo.
+Rugolo varies the arrangements to create moods that keep you engaged through this well-paced set.

 From the back cover: Pete Rugolo has become an increasingly variegated professional writer.
 He has produced music for films, for vocal backgrounds, for TV shows of varying requirements, for jazz bands, for just about any assignment involving score paper.
 Born in Sicily in 1915, Pete was brought to California when he was five.
 He began his career as a professional pianist in the late 30s in the San Francisco-Oakland area.
 He became nationally and then internationally known as a result of his charging, ambitiously diversified arrangements for the Stan Kenton orchestra from 1945 to 1949.
 In his free-lance years since, he has acquired growing skills in the afore cited areas and in several more.

 For Pete, this album was a chance to indicate the different ways he feels materials in the jazz idiom can be approached.
 "I wrote each tune the way I felt it," he explains, "There are ballads and concert pieces and swingers, but I didn't restrict myself to a rule that every bar had to swing or that there had to be a certain amount of commercial writing.
 These are simply some of the ways in which I like to write.
 I was given complete freedom of material and in the selection of musicians.
 This album was written, incidentally, during a particularly demanding month when I had to provide arrangements for two other albums beside this and some other assignments.
 Yet because this involved writing the way I felt, I completed this album in time and in the way I wanted it to sound.